Posted by Mary E. Ramos | Divorce

 Tracing is a tool used to prove with clear and convincing evidence that an asset is separate property.
 The burden is on you to “trace” where money or an asset came from and when it was acquired to overcome the presumption that it is community property.
 Tracing can be accomplished through financial records.

-If you are contemplating a divorce and would like to discuss your concerns about separate and community property, please contact the Ramos Law Firm so that we can answer any questions or concerns.
+If you are contemplating a divorce and would like to discuss your concerns about separate and community property, please contact the Ramos Law Group, PLLC so that we can answer any questions or concerns.